jindongyang94/cookiecutter-data-science-custom/README.md

 ├── src                <- Source code for use in this project.
 │   ├── __init__.py    <- Makes src a Python module
 │   │
 │   ├── utilities      <- Scripts for common functions used.
-The scripts can be split into company functions (functions used across all projects) and local functions (functions used only in this project)
-│   │   └── company_func.py
+The scripts can be split into company functions │   │   │                 (functions used across all projects) and local functions (functions used only in this project) │   │   └── company_func.py
 │   │   └── project_func.py
 │   │
-│   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+│   ├── data           <- Scripts to download or generate data │   │
+│   ├── features       <- Scripts to turn raw data into features for modeling : e.g. encoding, type conversion steps.
 │   │
-│   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
-│   │
 │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
-│   │   ├── predict_model.py
+│   │   ├── train_model.py
-│   │   └── train_model.py
+│   │   └── predict_model.py
 │   │
 │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
 │
+├── setup.py           <- Makes project pip installable (pip install -e .) so src can be imported │
-├── .env               <- Environment File to load all necessary environment variables for local testing │
+└── .env               <- To load all necessary environment variables necessary for local development
-└── tox.ini            <- tox file with settings for running tox to test general dependencies with the python interpreter chosen
 ```

 ### Installing development requirements